12th Central Committee of the Communist Party of Vietnam: 6th Plenary: Socio-economic challenges, Nguyễn Xuân Anh's dismissal and elections (4–7, 9–11 October)

 On 4 October, the 12th CC convened its 6th Plenary Session.
-The agenda included Vietnam's socio-economic situation and financial issues for 2017, a draft plan for socio-economic development and financial estimates for 2018.
+The agenda included Vietnam's socio-economic situation and financial issues for 2017, a draft plan for socioeconomic development and financial estimates for 2018.
 The discussion also encompassed a variety of significant topics, including healthcare, public sector reform, gender imbalance, birth rate, an ageing population, lean and efficient political governance, party leadership, “and other important matters".

 Subsequently, Nguyễn Xuân Phúc delivered, on behalf of the Government Party Committee, the report of the Government Party Board concerning the socio-economic situation, the state budgets for 2017, and the tasks designated for 2018.
 Trương Hòa Bình then presented a project aimed at enhancing the nation's healthcare system.
 Phạm Bình Minh subsequently made a statement regarding population work.
 During the afternoon session, Vương Đình Huệ, representing the Politburo, presented a report on the reform of the management mechanism, financial mechanism, and the reorganisation of the system of public non-business units.
 The working day concluded with the plenum participants being divided into working groups to discuss the report from the Government Party Board regarding the socio-economic situation, the 2017 state budgets, and the tasks for 2018.
 On the second day, the morning session, presided over by Nguyễn Xuân Phúc, continued the deliberation on the report of the Government Party Board.
 During the afternoon session, participants were organised into working groups to deliberate on strategies for enhancing the healthcare system.